Course Information

 Questions?

-If you have questions not answered here, please post on the discussion forum or come to office hours.
+If you have questions not answered here, please post on the discussion forum or email the instructors to set up an appointment.
 We're here to help you succeed!